Narrative Report

 And

-Michael envisioned “an international, workplace-centred, business + science alliance to reverse the tides of brain-based mental disorders and to press for new science to be translated more quickly into innovative clinical care to meet the unmet needs of a half billion people.”
+Michael envisioned “an international, workplace-centered, business + science alliance to reverse the tides of brain-based mental disorders and to press for new science to be translated more quickly into innovative clinical care to meet the unmet needs of a half billion people.”

 A formula was developed ‘brain health + brain skills = brain capital’ to unify business and science, advancing Michael’s vision.